julyanghar/SENTINEL/README.md

 <details>
 <summary>Dataset details</summary>

-The SENTINEL dataset records the preference pairs of the `LLaVA-v1.5`, `LLaVA-v1.6`, `Qwen2-VL` and `Qwen2.5-VL` family, enabling robust and scalable hallucination mitigation without external supervision.
+The SENTINEL dataset records the preference pairs of the `LLaVA-v1.5`, `LLaVA-v1.6`, `Qwen2-VL`, and `Qwen2.5-VL` families, enabling robust and scalable hallucination mitigation without the need for external supervision.

 It contains the following components: